mikaelk94/Olio/README.md

 # C++ OOP Basics
-This repository contains all the exercises from a basic course of C++ Object Oriented Programming held in OUAS 2020.
+This repository contains all the exercises from a basic course of C++ Object Oriented Programming held in OUAS in 2020.